The singular support of sheaves is $\gamma$-coisotropic: Gamma -coisotropic vs cone-coisotropic

-\end{defn} Clearly $C^-(x,V) \subset C^+(x,V)$.
-Note that $C^+(x,V)$ is invariant by $v \mapsto -v$, while it is not necessarily the case for $C^-(x,V)$.
+\CorrectionBlue{We shall say that a cone $C$ is closed (resp. open) if $C\cap S(x,1)$ is closed (resp. open).
+Note that a closed cone is closed in the usual sense, while an open cone is not open (but becomes open if we remove $x$).
+Then the contingent cone is closed. } It is also easy to see that both cones are independent from the choice of the $C^{1}$ chart.
 We then have the following definition, which appears under the name ``involutivity'' in the book of Kashiwara and Schapira \begin{defn} [Cone-coisotropic, see \cite{K-S}, definition 6.5.1 p.
 271] We shall say that $V$ is {\bf cone-coisotropic} if whenever a hyperplane $H$ is such that $C^+(x,V) \subset H$ then the symplectic orthogonal of $H$, $H^\omega$ is contained in $ C^-(x,V)$. \end{defn}